te42kyfo/gpu-benches/README.md

 Benchmarks that are called ```gpu-<benchmarkname>``` are hipifyable!
 Whereas the default Makefile target builds the CUDA executable ```cuda-<benchmarkname>```, the target ```make hip-<benchmarkname>``` uses the hipify-perl tool to create a file ```main.hip``` from the ```main.cu``` file, and builds it using the hip compiler.
 The CUDA main files are written so that the hipify tool works without further intervention.

+Also have a look at the [gpu-metrics](gpu-metrics) functions, which provide a concise way of measuring hardware performance counter metrics of a kernel launch inside the running program.

 ## gpu-stream